segp-uob/segp/dev/README.md

-# MEAN Stack Single Page Application
+# Build a Single Page Application
 Here we have an example MEAN stack project that can form the basis of your project.
 MEAN stands for MongoDB, Express, Angular and Node.js.
 It's just a way to descibe a set of tools for building scalable web applications.
 The MEAN stack allows developers to quickly produce secure, fast and dynamic sites ready to ship - which is exactly what this unit is all about!
 These workshops are not about teaching the MEAN stack; rather they are about giving a clear structure by which as a team you can explore and test out frameworks and technologies.

 # What is a Single Page Application?